 The application is convenient for quickly converting RAW with minimal correction (editing white balance, exposure, film simulation, and other basic settings).
 No masks, gradients, or even non-linear adjustments.
 The most annoying thing is that the application does not allow you to delete unwanted pictures: this would significantly speed up material selection.

 Wi-Fi and Bluetooth

-The Wi-Fi and Bluetooth functions of the FUJIFILM X-H1 are extremely well implemented.
+The Wi-Fi and Bluetooth functions of the FUJIFILM X-H1 are exceptionally well implemented.
 We put the Fujifilm Camera Remote application on the smartphone and connect the devices via Bluetooth.
 It uses Bluetooth Ver 4.0 (Bluetooth low energy), so the connection does not affect the power consumption of the camera and smartphone.

 Further, to establish a connection between the smartphone and the camera, you do not need to perform any actions with the camera.
 And it’s convenient.
-The connection is established only on the side of the smartphone.
+The link is established only on the side of the smartphone.

 Using the Fujifilm Camera Remote app, you can remotely control the camera in photo and video mode, transfer pictures and videos (!)
 To the smartphone’s memory, and share the smartphone’s location.

 Unfortunately, the location is not transmitted very accurately: the coordinates of the place where the connection between the smartphone and the camera was established are linked to several images.

 As for the function of transferring pictures to a smartphone, we have used it more than once during our test to post frames to Instagram directly from the point of shooting.